 NOTCH2NL shares promoter sequence with NOTCH2 and is therefore expected to be expressed in a pattern similar to NOTCH2.
-To learn what cell types in the developing brain express NOTCH2NL, we examined NOTCH2NL expression in 3,466 single cells derived from human fetal brains ranging in age from 11 to 21.5 post coital weeks (pcw) that were sampled from multiple regions of the dorsal and ventral telencephalon (Nowakowski, et al, Science, In Press, <bit.ly/cortexSingleCell>) (Figure 3).
+To learn what cell types in the developing brain express NOTCH2NL, we examined NOTCH2NL expression in 3,466 single cells derived from human fetal brains ranging in age from 11 to 21.5 post coital weeks (pcw) that were sampled from multiple regions of the dorsal and ventral telencephalon (Nowakowski, et al, Science, In Press, bit.ly/cortexSingleCell>) (Figure 3).

 This data set contains a broad diversity of cell types including radial glia neural stem cells, intermediate progenitor cells (IPC), excitatory and inhibitory neurons, oligodendrocyte progenitors (OPC), astrocytes and microglia.
 The NOTCH2NL expression pattern we found closely resembles that of NOTCH2 and is highest in various radial glia populations, including outer radial glia cells (oRG), as well as astrocytes and microglia (Figure 3, Figure S3).
 NOTCH2NL expression in the oRG population is especially interesting as this pool of neural stem cells is thought to be responsible for much of the extended neurogenesis unique to human.
 This neurogenesis occurs in the more sparsely packed outer subventricular zone and recent transcriptional analysis suggests that oRG cells themselves express factors to support the subventricular niche (Pollen et al., 2015).
 In this setting, a secreted factor like NOTCH2NL might have a critical role in promoting maintenance of the neural stem cell fate.

 We also estimated the relative expression of the H9 hESC paratypes of NOTCH2NL in bulk RNA undifferentiated cells and week 5 cortical organoids derived from H9 ESCs (see below).
 We used two different methods for this analysis.
-First, we measured the relative abundance using paratype-specific features in Illumina short-read RNA-seg data (Figure have some degree of uncertainty as much of the short read data is uninformative as to which paratype is being measured.
-As an alternative approach, we made a full-length cDNA library enriched for transcripts originating from chromosome 1g21.1 using biotinylated oligos and sequenced this library using a MinION nanopore sequencer.
-The resulting full-length NOTCH2NL transcripts were then assigned to their appropriate paratype, which allowed for a more accurate estimation of relative paratype expression
+First, we measured the relative abundance using paratype-specific features in Illumina short-read RNA-seq data (Figure S3B).
+This analysis suggests that NOTCH2NL^L has the highest expression, and the other NOTCH2NL paratypes are expressed at levels 20-60% of NOTCH2NL^L. These estimates have some degree of uncertainty as much of the short read data is uninformative as to which paratype is being measured.
+As an alternative approach, we made a full-length cDNA library enriched for transcripts originating from chromosome 1q21.1 using biotinylated oligos and sequenced this library using a MinION nanopore sequencer.
+The resulting full-length NOTCH2NL transcripts were then assigned to their appropriate paratype, which allowed for a more accurate estimation of relative paratype expression (STAR Methods).
+The results confirmed that

-S3B).
-This analysis suggests that NOTCH2NL^L has the highest expression, and the other accounting for 43.6% of the transcripts, and indicated that the other paratypes have expression levels between ~8% and 40% of NOTCH2NL^L (Figure 1C).
+NOTCH2NL^L has the highest expression, accounting for 43.6% of the transcripts, and indicated that the other paratypes have expression levels between ~8% and 40% of NOTCH2NL^L (Figure 1C).